Zou Bisou Bisou

-"Zou Bisou Bisou" (also performed as "Zoo Be Zoo Be Zoo") is a song written by Bill Shepherd and Alan Tew, and Michel Rivgauche for the lyrics of the French version.
-The song's origins stem from the Yé-yé movement with which an early version of the song was associated.
+"Zou Bisou Bisou" (also known as "Zoo Be Zoo Be Zoo") is a song written by Bill Shepherd and Alan Tew, and Michel Rivgauche for the lyrics of the French version.
+The song's origins stem from the yé-yé movement with which an early version of the song was associated.
 Its theme is variously described as an open declaration of love and the joy of kissing.

 "Zou Bisou Bisou" was Gillian Hills' first single in the summer of 1960.
-A French recording, titled "Zoo Be Zoo Be Zoo", was produced by George Martin and sung in English by Sophia Loren.
+An English version, titled "Zoo Be Zoo Be Zoo", was produced by George Martin and sung by Sophia Loren.
 Although most sources associate the origins of the song with Hills, New York claims that the songwriting credits make it more likely that Loren's version was the original.
 Slate's David Haglund notes that Hills' version is the best-known of the early recordings.

 It was performed by Jessica Paré as Megan Draper in the Mad Men episode "A Little Kiss".
 The morning after its on-air performance on AMC, the song was released as a music download and as a vinyl special edition.
 Paré's on-air performance of the song was lip synced to a prior recording.

 Swedish pop and soul singer Emilia Mitiku covered the song in 2013, on her album I Belong to You.

 Background and production

 Martin's production of "Zoo Be Zoo Be Zoo" was originally recorded by Sophia Loren as publicity associated with the film The Millionairess (1960) on the album Peter and Sophia.
-Several sources, including a posting at AMC's website, state that Hills did not produce her version, with Rivgauche's lyrics, until 1961, after Loren's October 1960 movie.
+Several sources, including a posting at AMC's website, state that Hills did not produce her version, with Rivgauche's lyrics, until 1961, after Loren's October 1960 film.
 Another version of the song, by Israeli-French performer Maya Casabianca, appeared on France's Billboard chart in September 1961.
 Additional cover versions have been produced by the Pennies and Kerstin Dahl.

 Lionsgate Television released a music download edition of Paré's version at the iTunes Store as well as two vinyl editions made available online.
 It will also be released in the future on Amazon.com and in stores.
 This version was produced by Matthew Weiner, Russell Ziecker, David Carbonara, and James T. Hill.
 Paré recorded her lyrics in a recording studio, working with Carbonara, and choreographed her routine with Marianne Ann Kellogg.
-The 7-inch vinyl version includes the B-side, "A Beautiful Mine" by RJD2, which is the theme music for the show.
+The 7-inch vinyl version includes the B-side "A Beautiful Mine" by RJD2, which is the theme music for the show.
 Weiner tracked down the song and had many objectives for Paré to achieve in the production of the song.
-Pare's version was used in Season 3 episode 2 of Emily in Paris.
+Pare's version was used in the second episode of season 3 of Emily in Paris.

 Charts

 Themes

-Roughly translated from French to English "Zou Bisou Bisou" means "Oh!
+Roughly translated from French to English, "Zou Bisou Bisou" means "Oh!
 Kiss Kiss" or "Oh You Kiss Kiss".